-The fast carbs: farinaceous foods (bread, pasta, perogies, dumplings and whatever else containing grain/cereals - including all dishes fried in flour or breadcrumbs), underground starchy vegetables (potatoes, beets, carrots), rice, corn, beans, peas, porridge (including buckwheat and oatmeal), and naturally the enemy number one, sugar in all its incarnations including sweets, fruits, juices (Seriously, Juice Is Not Healthy) and honey (Healthy?
+The fast carbs: farinaceous foods (bread, pasta, perogies, dumplings and whatever else containing grain/cereals - including all dishes fried in flour or breadcrumbs), underground starchy vegetables (potatoes, beets, carrots), rice (including gluten-free bread made of rice flour), corn, beans, peas, porridge (including buckwheat and oatmeal), and naturally the enemy number one, sugar in all its incarnations including sweets, fruits, juices (Seriously, Juice Is Not Healthy) and honey (Healthy?
 No, honey can be WORSE for you than sugar).

 Check nutrition facts of everything you buy!!!
 Sugar can be added where you least expect to see it, e.g. in pickled dills, processed meat (including sausages and bacon), and dressings (including ketchup and mayonnaise).
 It seems to be a stupid joke, but it's true - sometimes sugar is added even to... salt!
 Sugar can (and will!) appear under different names like juice, syrup, honey, glucose, fructose, sucrose, saccharose, galactose, xylose, maltose, dextrose, dextrin, maltodextrin, treacle, agave, molasses, mannitol, sorghum, demarrara, amisake, and tens more words, by using which the food industry tries to fool you and make you think the product doesn't contain sugar.
 But don't learn all these words - instead, use this simple rule: